-Understandably, some parents think they should wait until their child is older before talking with them about sperm donation.
+Understandably, some parents think they should not tell their child about sperm donation before they are older.
 They assume children need to know at least the basics of how babies are made or about sex.
 That’s not the case.

 Even if your child is older when you’re reading this, it’s never too late to start.
 It just might take a bit more time and careful handling, especially to tune into your child’s reactions.

 Sometimes it takes a while for children’s questions and feelings to bubble to the surface so be ready for them.
 Make clear you’re happy to talk whenever they wish and that you don’t mind what they ask or say.